halalboro/fpga-accelerators/custom_dataset.md

 - Now navigate to *Vitis-AI/model_zoo/model-list/pt_yolox-nano_coco_416_416_1G_3.0/model.yaml* on Vitis-AI 3.0 branch GitHub repository
 - Download the zip file for the GPU from there or the following link (https://www.xilinx.com/bin/public/openDownload?filename=pt_yolox-nano_coco_416_416_1G_3.0.zip)
-- Launch your docker image for PyTorch (YOLOvx is a PyTorch model) from the Vitis-AI directory on your desktop.
+- Launch your docker image for PyTorch (YOLOX is a PyTorch model) from the Vitis-AI directory on your desktop.
 - Execute the following commands:
 ```
    conda activate vitis-ai-pytorch